DappDevs/presentations/content/dapp-examples.md

 # CryptoKitties

-Each Kitty is a unique collectable!
+Each Kitty is a unique collectible!